Lightning-AI/pytorch-lightning/docs/source/accelerators/gpu.rst

     trainer = Trainer(strategy="bagua", gpus=2)

-By specifying the `algorithm` in a `BaguaStrategy`, we can use advanced training algorithms featured by Bagua:
+By specifying the `algorithm` in a `BaguaStrategy`, we can use different advanced training algorithms featured by Bagua:

 .. code-block:: python